-LINK TAB FUNCTION TR-369 Local Agent MQTT Use the screen to manage the profile settings that the Zyxel Device will use to register with an MQTT broker.
+LINK TAB FUNCTION Trust Domain for IP Passthrough Use this screen to enable public IP addresses to access this Zyxel Device remotely from a WAN and/or LAN connection.
+TR-069 Client TR-069 Client Use this screen to configure your Zyxel Device to be managed remotely by an Auto Configuration Server (ACS) using TR-069.
+TR-369 Local Agent MQTT Use the screen to manage the profile settings that the Zyxel Device will use to register with an MQTT broker.
 Agent Use this screen to set the Zyxel Device as an agent, select a cellular WAN, and configure the Message Transfer Protocol (MTP) to receive USP messages from controllers.
 Controller Use this screen to configure controller settings for topics the Zyxel Device agent should publish to this controller.
 Time Time Use this screen to change your Zyxel Device's time and date.
 E-mail Notification E-mail Notification Use this screen to configure up to two mail servers and sender addresses on the Zyxel Device.
-Log Setting Log Setting Use this screen to change your Zyxel Device's log settings.
-Firmware Upgrade Firmware Upgrade Use this screen to upload firmware to your Zyxel Device.
+Log Setting Log Settings Use this screen to change your Zyxel Device's log settings.
+Firmware Upgrade Use this screen to upload firmware to your Zyxel Devic Use this screen to upload firmware to your Zyxel Device.
 Module Upgrade Use this screen to upload the module firmware to your Zyxel Device.
 Backup/Restore Backup/Restore Use this screen to backup and restore your Zyxel Device's configuration (settings) or reset the factory default settings.
-Reboot Reboot Use this screen to reboot the Zyxel Device without turning the power off.
+Reboot Reboot Use this screen to reboot the Zyxel Device / Zyxel Mesh system without turning the power off.
 Schedule Reboot Use this screen to set the time to reboot the Zyxel Device without turning the power off.
 Diagnostic Diagnostic Use this screen to identify problems with the Internet connection.
-You can use Ping, TraceRoute, Nslookup, or Speed Test to help you identify problems.
+You can use Ping, Ping 6, TraceRoute, TraceRoute 6, or Nslookup to help you identify problems.